 We are now inside one of the client pages.
-Here, you get an overview of all the important client information like the contact person and a list of the projects you have done/are working on for the client.
+Here, you get an overview of all the important client information, like the contact person and a list of the projects you have done/are working on for that client.
 This section can work as a way to brief new team members on what the client's values are and how to get in touch.

 In the Key info area you will find things like the brief as an attachment and the timeline for the project.
 On the right, you have links to all the important external places where you can find files, mood boards, mockups or wireframes.
-This way, anything you need for the project is neatly organised in one place and all you have to do to use it is to click the link rather than log in to the platform and look for it.
+This way, anything you need for the project is neatly organised in one place and all you have to do is to click the link rather than log in to each platform and look for it.

 As an example, our stages are "on-boarding, discovery, research, concepts, delivery & support".
-By using the toggle function in Notion, it is easy to add any information we find useful, like Invision links for the mood board, a meeting summary pdf attachment to the concepts and a signed retainer document in the support tab and still have a clear overview when we close the toggle.
+By using the toggle function in Notion, it is easy to add any information we find useful, like Invision links for the mood board, a meeting summary pdf attachment to the concepts and a signed retainer document in the support tab and still have a clear overview when we close each toggle.

 This is just one simple way to use Notion but we hope that it sparked some inspiration for you to try it on your own.